 This access data is processed to maintain and secure the technical operation of the app and the server system.
-You are not identified personally as a user of the app and no user profile will be created.
+You will not be identified personally as a user of the app and no user profile will be created.
 Your IP address will not be stored beyond the end of the usage procedure.